TamTunnel/Apache-TacticalMesh/docs/compliance-and-export-notes.md

 ### Audit Trail and Accountability

-Apache TacticalMesh includes built-in features to support compliance and oversight:
+TacticalMesh includes built-in features to support compliance and oversight:

 - **Comprehensive Audit Logging:** All operator actions are logged with timestamps, user identity, and action details
 - **Role-Based Access Control:** Clear delineation of permissions (Admin, Operator, Observer)